 A butterfly host plant is the place where butterflies lay their eggs for the next generation.
 Host plants also act as the sole food source for the developing caterpillars, so that they can become strong, healthy butterflies.

 - Monarchs exclusively rely on Milkweed as their host plant.
+There are several different varieties of milkweed, including Common Milkweed, Butterfly Weed, Swamp Milkweed, Whorled Milkweed, and Tropical Milkweed.

 - A certified Monarch Waystation must have a minimum of 10 milkweed plants, made up of at least two different varieties.